-- Assess effects of 1988 fires on coyote survival, reproduction, activities, pack and territorial dynamics. - Estimate coyote population density and quantify their ecological role preceding potential wolf Canis lupus restoration. - 3.
+- 1. Assess effects of 1988 fires on coyote survival, reproduction, activities, pack and territorial dynamics - 2.
+Estimate coyote population density and quantify their ecological role preceding potential wolf Canis lupus restoration. - 3.
 Quantify the effect of winter elk carrion availability and mule deer Odocoileus hemionus density on coyote population dynamics. - 4.
 Describe coyote seasonal responses to movements of elk Cervus elaphus and mule deer. - 5.
-Test if coyote pack size is related to prey size, territory size, size of litters, and pup survival. - 6.
-Describe interspecific interactions among scavengers. - Document predation of coyotes on ranch livestock by coyotes from Yellowstone, and on allotments on National Forests adjacent to the northern range. - 8.
-Develop and test a social-class structured population model in comparison to sex-and age-structured approaches. - Estimate parameters for, and develop an empirically-based energetic model that explains the variation in spatial location, movement, and reproductive success of coyotes based on various underlying themes (prey base, habitat, slope, aspect, etc.).
+Test if coyote pack size is related to prey size, territory size, size of litters and pup survival. - 6.
+Describe interspecific interactions among scavengers. - 7.
+Document predation of coyotes on ranch livestock by coyotes from Yellowstone, and on allotments on National Forests adjacent to the northern range. - 8.
+Develop and test a social-class structured population model in comparison to sex-and agestructured approaches.

+9. Estimate parameters for, and empirically-based develop an energetic model that explains the variation in spatial location, movement, and reproductive success of coyotes based on various underlying themes (prey base, habitat, slope, aspect, etc.).

-Eric Gese has finished his data collection in the field and is currently analyzing data and taking courses toward his doctorate at the University of Wisconsin (Madison).
-He expects to complete his degree requirements by the end of 1994.
-Kezha Hatier has also finished collecting data on how beta pack members on the Northern Range influence pup survival via feeding and den guarding.
-She is taking courses toward her Master's degree at Montana State University and expects to fulfill her degree requirements by the end of 1994.
-Scott Grothe is mid-way into his last field season of data collection to examine how carcass use and carrion availability affects social and population parameters of coyote packs.
-He is working on his Ph.D. at Montana State University and expects to complete his degree requirements by the end of 1995.
+Eric Gese has finished his data collection in the field and is currently analyzing data and writing his dissertation at the University of Wisconsin (Madison).
+He expects to complete his degree requirements by early 1996.
+Kezha Hatier has finished her course work at Montana State University and has completed a draft of her thesis.
+She also expects to fulfill her degree requirements by early 1996.
+Scott Grothe has completed his data collection and is analyzing data to examine how carcass use and carrion availability affects social and population parameters of Yellowstone coyote packs.
+He is also taking courses at Montana State University and expects to complete his doctoral requirements by May of 1996.